 There is increasing alarm being sounded by scientists about the rate at which we are losing biodiversity.
 Deforestation in tropical areas is still destroying irreplaceable primary rainforest, pollution and overharvesting are threatening marine life, and climate change poses the greatest threat to many organisms.
 COP15 has a real opportunity to push biodiversity further up the political agenda and oblige the parties to commit to meaningful short- and long-term action.

 The performance of the CBD parties between 2011 and 2020 in trying to meet the Aichi targets was disappointing, and not one of the global targets was reached.
 The UK only reached 6 of the 20 targets, and considering that it has one of the lowest levels of biodiversity intactness in the world, the UK needs to step up biodiversity conservation dramatically.
 Many of the countries are pushing for a strong outcome from the COP15 discussions, led by Costa Rica, who started a High Ambition Coalition with The Seychelles, UAE, Monaco, Gabon, and Mozambique.
 The EU, Norway, and Canada also tend to approach negotiations with strong ambitions.
-There may be resistance to forest related targets, however, from countries that have poor deforestation records due to demands from agriculture.
+There may be resistance to forest related targets, however, from countries that have poor deforestation records due to demands from agriculture, although the change of government in Brazil should renew forest preservation and restoration targets.

 If COP15 is to be a success then implementation mechanisms must be clearer, and financial resources confirmed to achieve them.
 International finance commitments for biodiversity need to be adhered to, although as the Paris Agreement shows, this can be difficult to implement.
 Although targets such as the 30% protection goal are global, each country must provide a domestic commitment to contribute to this target.
 More attention needs to be paid to the subsidies that support industries damaging habitats, so that businesses are encouraged to reduce their negative impact on biodiversity.